Cinema of Botswana: Earliest recorded footage (1906 to 1940s)

-According to historian Neil Parsons, the earliest known surviving copy of a film recorded in Botswana dates back to between 1906 and 1907.
-According to him, a London, England–based company owned by a man named Charlie Urban sent cameramen to record a documentary about the Bechuanaland Railways trip to Victoria Falls, a train trip which passed through territory of what is today's country of Botswana.
-Ethnographer Rudolf Pöch from Austria then came and made a series of short films in the African country, which incorporated sound and color and featured a sixty-year-old man, Kubi.
-Parsons considered Kubi the "first Botswana film star".
+According to film historian Neil Parsons, the earliest surviving film recorded in what is now Botswana dates to between 1906 and 1907.
+A London-based company owned by Charlie Urban sent cameramen to document the Bechuanaland Railways journey to Victoria Falls.
+The Austrian ethnographer Rudolf Pöch subsequently came to Botswana and made a series of short films incorporating sound and colour, including footage of a man named Kubi, whom Parsons has described as the first Botswana film star.